queryluke/masseffect-5e-pdf/parts/armor-sets.md

 ___
 - **Cost:** 40,800

 When you are forced to make a saving throw from a heavy weapon attack that required targeting, you may use your reaction to reduce the damage done to you to 0.
-You may use this feature once per long rest..
+You may use this feature once per long rest.